albar965/littlenavmap-manual/en/TUTORIALIFR.md

 This will give a direct connection from your current aircraft position to the start of the procedure which you can use to get course and distance to the initial fix.

-Below: After changing the approach procedure and adding a user-defined waypoint at the aircraft position to the flight plan.
+Below: After changing the approach procedure and adding an user-defined waypoint at the aircraft position to the flight plan.
 Now we get course and altitude indications for a direct leg to the start of the transition \(43 nm and 314 degrees magnetic course\).

 ![Changed Approach](../images/tutorial/ifrapproach.jpg)